biologicmachine-lab/chess/README.md

-# chess
-chess game
-Chess game for two live players
+# Landing for custom qr codes